Raising Cane's turns restaurant into a mask-making operation

-BATON ROUGE, La.
-(AP) " When the coronavirus closes your restaurant, it's time to think outside the to-go box.
+BATON ROUGE — When the coronavirus closes your restaurant, it's time to think outside the to-go box.

-While many of the 500 Raising Cane's Chicken Fingers restaurants have continued to serve its signature chicken tenders through drive-thru windows, the chain's downtown location couldn't offer that service.
+While many of the 500 Raising Cane's Chicken Fingers restaurants have continued to serve its signature chicken tenders through drive-thru windows, the chain's downtown Baton Rouge location couldn't offer that service.

-Now, instead of cooking chicken, staffers at the restaurant on the corner of Third and Florida streets are turning out face masks.
+Now, instead of cooking chicken, staffers at the restaurant are turning out face masks.

 Crew members weren't required to make masks, but most stepped up to the challenge.